-To test if an additional feature is a welcome addition to an existing product.
+To test if a new feature is a welcome addition to an existing product.

 The idea of this test is to build a fake advertisement or button on a website to gauge the interest of potential users by looking at the clickthrough rate.
 The fake door could link to a “coming soon” page and prompt the user to add their email address to be notified when the product or feature is available.